Daniel Boone: Businessman and politician

 After the Revolutionary War ended, Boone resettled in Limestone (later renamed Maysville, Kentucky), then a booming Ohio River port.
 He kept a tavern and worked as a surveyor, horse trader, and land speculator.
-In 1784, on Boone’s 50th birthday, frontier historian John Filson published The Discovery, Settlement and Present State of Kentucke.
+In 1784, on Boone's 50th birthday, frontier historian John Filson published The Discovery, Settlement and Present State of Kentucke.
 The popular book included a chronicle of Boone's adventures, which made Boone a celebrity.

 As settlers poured into Kentucky, the border war with American Indians north of the Ohio River resumed.
 In September 1786, Boone took part in a military expedition into the Ohio Country led by Benjamin Logan.
-Returning to Limestone, Boone housed and fed Shawnees who were captured during the raid, and helped to negotiate a truce and prisoner exchange.
+Returning to Limestone, Boone housed and fed Shawnee who had been captured during the raid, and helped to negotiate a truce and prisoner exchange.
 Although the war would not end until the American victory at the Battle of Fallen Timbers eight years later, the 1786 expedition was the last time Boone saw military action.

 Boone was initially prosperous in Limestone, owning seven slaves, a relatively large number for Kentucky at the time.
-In 1786, he purchased a Pennsylvania enslaved woman, age of about 20, for “Ninety poundes Current Lawfull (sic) money.”.
+In 1786, he purchased a Pennsylvania enslaved woman, age of about 20, for "Ninety poundes Current Lawfull (sic) money."
 A leader, he served as militia colonel, sheriff, and county coroner.
 In 1787, he was again elected to the Virginia state assembly, this time from Bourbon County.
 He began to have financial troubles after engaging in land speculation, buying and selling claims to tens of thousands of acres.
-These ventures ultimately failed because of the chaotic nature of land speculation in frontier Kentucky and Boone’s poor business instincts.
+These ventures ultimately failed because of the chaotic nature of land speculation in frontier Kentucky and Boone's poor business instincts.
 Frustrated with the legal hassles that went with land speculation, in 1789 Boone moved upriver to Point Pleasant, Virginia (now West Virginia).
 There he operated a trading post and occasionally worked as a surveyor's assistant.
 That same year, when Virginia created Kanawha County, Boone became the lieutenant colonel of the county militia.
 In 1791, he was elected to the Virginia legislature for the third time.
 He contracted to provide supplies for the Kanawha militia, but his debts prevented him from buying goods on credit, so he closed his store and returned to hunting and trapping, though he was often hampered by rheumatism.